1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations working within overburdened communities in New Jersey with at least 35% low-income households, at least 40% minority or tribal community residents, or at least 40% households with limited English proficiency.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations working within overburdened communities in New Jersey with at least 35% low-income households, at least 40% minority or tribal community residents, or at least 40% households with limited English proficiency.
+Confirm the full requirements in the official notice before applying.